24 to graduate from Las Vegas program that helps ex-inmates

-WASHINGTON — Anti-poverty activist Bob Woodson believes that Hope for Prisoners, the Las Vegas program designed to help ex-inmates re-enter society, works because it was started by a former bank robber, Jon Ponder.
+WASHINGTON — Anti-poverty activist Bob Woodson believes that Hope for Prisoners, a Las Vegas program designed to help ex-inmates re-enter society, works because it was started by a former bank robber, Jon Ponder.

-Woodson is scheduled to speak at a graduation ceremony for some 24 ex-offenders at Hope for Prisoners in Las Vegas on Friday.
+Woodson is scheduled to speak Friday at a graduation ceremony in Las Vegas for some 24 ex-offenders at Hope for Prisoners.
 Woodson believes the program succeeds because of its ties with law enforcement.

 In May, Ponder sat in the Rose Garden next to Richard Beasley, the FBI agent who arrested him in 2004, as President Donald Trump recognized the pair during a National Day of Prayer event.